SofaKing-studio/Sofa-King-good-boner/README.md

       - collider
       - rigidbody
 ### configurations
-- move with respect to
+- move and deform with respect to
   1. original animation assigned to the bone
   2. force(graity,collition,accelation)
   3. mass of collider